Natborks/natborks.github.io/_posts/2024-10-15-you-matter.md

 Many philosophers have also addressed the issue.
 Prominent among them is psychiatrist and Holocaust survivor, Viktor Frankl.
 Frankl developed Logotherapy, which is based on the idea that the primary motivating force in human life is the pursuit of meaning, rather than power or pleasure.
 In his book Man's Search for Meaning (1946), Frankl explains how his theories helped him endure the Holocaust and how that experience strengthened his beliefs.

 Meaning and purpose in life are indeed powerful forces.
-In the post, we post, we tackle meaning from a spiritual viewpoint, showing that man’s life is inherently meaningful, even though surrounding circumstances may suggest otherwise, and that this meaning together with our freedom of choice is God’s greatest gift to us.
+In this post, we tackle meaning from a spiritual viewpoint, showing that man’s life is inherently meaningful, even though surrounding circumstances may suggest otherwise, and that this meaning together with our freedom of choice is God’s greatest gift to us.
 In exploring these, we realize our true potential in God.

 ## Form and Function